 Have your A/C equipment checked immediately

 Proactive maintenance of your home’s air conditioner will help avoid a failure on the hottest summer days, when your AC equipment is functioning at top capacity around the clock for weeks and months.
-During a standard maintenance visit, an expert A/C system technician can normally prevent an emergency by discovering issues and replacing parts before they give out, and cleaning and tuning the air conditioner so it is ready to keep you cool during the heat of summer when its needed the most.
+During a standard maintenance visit, an expert A/C system technician can normally prevent an emergency by discovering issues and replacing parts before they give out, and getting an ac tune up so it is ready to keep you cool during the heat of summer when its needed the most.

 Wear loose, lightweight fabric, specifically when you’re going outdoors.
 Avoid wearing dark hues, specifically black clothes, since dark colors absorb heat.
 The color white reflects the sun and helps keep you cooler.
 It’s also good to invest in a wide-brimmed or gardening hat to keep the sun off your face, and don’t layer clothing.